TaylorStein-73/11Labs-Interviewer/elevenlabs-agent-instructions.md

 4. **Use questions as guides**, but adapt based on user responses
 5. **When section complete**, call `get_section` for the next section

+### CRITICAL: WHEN TO CALL get_section
+✅ **ONLY call get_section in these situations:**
+- At the very beginning of the interview → `get_section("pregnancy_history")`
+- When completely finished with a section → `get_section("fertility_testing")` etc.

+❌ **NEVER call get_section during a section:**
+- While asking pregnancy questions → Continue with the questions you already have
+- While asking follow-up questions → Use the loaded section data
+- To get individual questions → You already have all questions for the section

 ### SECTION ORDER:
 1. `pregnancy_history` (Start here)
 2. `fertility_testing`